cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/5-migration-prod.md

 INF starting node with ABCI Tendermint in-process
 ```

-That was v1's last message followed by v1_1's first message.
+That was v1's last message, followed by v1_1's first message.

 After that, you should be able to query for the presence of player infos: